-We have audited the accompanying consolidated balance sheets of DAVIDsTEA Inc. as of January 25, 2014, January 26, 2013 and January 29, 2012, and the related consolidated statements of loss and comprehensive income (loss), equity and cash flows for each of the two years in the period ended January 25, 2014.
+We have audited the accompanying consolidated balance sheets of DAVIDsTEA Inc. (the "Company") as of January 31, 2015 and January 25, 2014, and the related consolidated statements of income (loss) and comprehensive income (loss), equity and cash flows for each of the three years in the period ended January 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.